-Prioritise direct bookings but don’t ignore the OTAs
+Prioritize direct bookings but don’t ignore the OTAs

-Despite Online Travel Agents taking more than 20% (range of commission is very varied; for high results channels, rate is even higher than 20%) of the booking cost, they continue to dominate the market share in distribution systems.
+- Despite Online Travel Agents taking more than 20% (range of commission is very varied; for high results channels, rate is even higher than 20%) of the booking cost, they continue to dominate the market share in distribution systems.
 According to a European hotel distribution study in 2015, three big OTAs have a common market share of 92%.
 Direct booking systems, as an obvious corollary, remain under-invested.

-Although hoteliers may love the broad reach and brand promotion OTAs provide them, now is a great time for hoteliers to leverage the various benefits technology provides them to promote their brand on their own.
+- Although hoteliers may love the broad reach and brand promotion OTAs provide them, now is a great time for hoteliers to leverage the various benefits technology provides them to promote their brand on their own.

-Direct bookings outperform several other distribution channels such as Global Distribution Systems, Travel Agents, Online Travel Agents and Call Centers in terms of profitability and cost-cutting.
-According to a recent Hospitality Upgrade study, direct bookings were reported as up to 18% more profitable than other systems, while factoring in all possible spend.
+- Direct bookings outperform several other distribution channels such as Global Distribution Systems, Travel Agents, Online Travel Agents and Call Centers in terms of profitability and cost-cutting.
+According to a Hospitality Upgrade study, direct bookings were reported as up to 18% more profitable than other systems, while factoring in all possible spend.

-Although a vast majority of hotel revenue management staffs may have habituated to relying on OTA bookings to meet occupancy targets, incentivising them to maximise direct bookings and reduce reliance on other distribution systems is an effective way to bring the much needed change.
+- Although a vast majority of hotel revenue management staffs may have habituated to relying on OTA bookings to meet occupancy targets, incentivising them to maximize direct bookings and reduce reliance on other distribution systems is an effective way to bring the much needed change.
 Even smarter technique will be striking an optimal balance between direct and indirect business sources, as it will ultimately result in a hotel enjoying higher profit contribution.

-To reduce dependence on OTAs, hoteliers must invest in an excellent website and digital marketing system to engage both previous and future customers and bring direct bookings subsequently.
+- To reduce dependence on OTAs, hoteliers must invest in an excellent website and digital marketing system to engage both previous and future customers and bring direct bookings subsequently.

-As a large chunk of hotel bookings has started happening on mobile phones, hotels must consider either optimizing their desktop website for mobile devices through a responsive design system or to make a new mobile website to target the mobile-using potential guests.
+- As a large chunk of hotel bookings has started happening on mobile phones, hotels must consider either optimizing their desktop website for mobile devices through a responsive design system or to make a new mobile website to target the mobile-using potential guests.
 Both come with moderate to high maintenance and development costs, but also offer inimitable benefits.

-Working towards an aesthetically pleasing and user-friendly website interface benefits the hotel’s goodwill and hence, increases visitor-to-guest conversions.
+- Working towards an aesthetically pleasing and user-friendly website interface benefits the hotel’s goodwill and hence, increases visitor-to-guest conversions.
 Placing effective ‘Call to action’ buttons like ‘book now’/’Call now’ on the home page also eases the booking process.

-In addition to these technical considerations, hotels must come up with a plan for social marketing and work on strategies to drive more traffic to their brand website.
+- In addition to these technical considerations, hotels must come up with a plan for social marketing and work on strategies to drive more traffic to their brand website.